 - We believe that the continued development of underdeveloped lands is consistent with the goals of this land use goal.
 The project will fulfill this goal by providing additional housing opportunities to all elements of the city, the owner, while developing the property, will set aside steep slopes, natural slopes, and utilize the built (or being built) environment to not place any undue burden on City and Urban services, that has not been previously considered, any impacts beyond these will be mitigated as required.
 This development as proposed will implement the following policy: - LU 1.3 Single-Family Residential Areas - This project does not propose direct access to high-intensity land uses and is located away from designated Centers and Corridors.
 The closest Center or Corridor is the Downtown General zone located approximately 2.71 miles to the northeast. - LU 3 Efficient Land Use - We believe that the proposed long plat will continue to promote the efficient use of land by placing these lots adjacent to existing development and public services.
 This development as proposed will implement the following policies: - LU 3.1 Coordinated and efficient land use - This project is located along 17th Avenue, where existing services and facilities are in place and can be reasonably extended into the development. - LU 3.7 Maximum and minimum lot sizes - This project as proposed will follow maximum and minimum lot size standards.
-Per SMC Table 17C.111.205-3, minimum lot sizes in the R1 zone are 1,200 square feet with a minimum net density of 4 du/ac and a maximum net density of 10 du/ac.
+Per SMC Table 17C.110-3, minimum lot sizes for detached single-family residences in the RSF zone are 4,350 square feet with a minimum net density of 4 du/ac and a maximum net density of 10 du/ac.
+Additionally, the transition requirements of SMC